Doors are often the weak link in any room when it comes to soundproofing any yet they are often overlooked in large scale soundproofing projects.

 Blankets work for blocking air which means they can also be used to help block sound.

-Simply roll the blankets up and push them firmly into the gaps around your door.
+Simply roll the blankets up and push them firmly into the gaps.
 Double up the blankets to dampen as much sound as possible.

 In this sort of situation, it could also be a good idea to download and use a white noise app to help drown out the background noise.
 This combined with your blankets will hopefully allow you to get a good nights sleep.